The LIBOR style of benchmark rate is scheduled for replacement.

-All of the proposed RFRs are backward looking overnight rates, whilst LIBOR uses term rates that look forward across an agreed tenor, e.g. a month or a quarter.
-Whilst work is currently underway by different working groups to create term RFRs these are not yet being widely used by market participants.
+All of the proposed RFRs are backward looking overnight rates, while LIBOR uses term rates that look forward across an agreed tenor, such as a month or a quarter.
+While work is currently underway by different working groups to create term RFRs these are not yet being widely used by market participants.
 An update is expected later this year for a term SONIA rate, and a term SOFR rate.

 This trend also affects EURIBOR and EONIA, with the ECB having announced the launch of a private sector working group on euro RFRs in September 2017.
 ESTER has also been selected by them as the preferred euro RFR, although a timetable for replacement is not set as it is for LIBOR.
 Although this note just refers to LIBOR, most of the same points may apply to EURIBOR and EONIA.

 The selected RFRs produce different interest rates in comparison to their LIBOR comparable, so even with a straight switch your interest payments will be different (especially without an accompanying margin adjustment).
 Not switching may also create unintended results, for example by triggering fallback provisions.